IrinaAlcala/dt-71/units/1_front_end_devlopment/w02/d5/04-jquery-lab.md

 	crossorigin="anonymous"></script>
 	```

-5. `git init` and make your initial commit.
+5. Make your initial commit.

-6. Create a new remote repo in your **personal** GitHub account, however, **do not** check the "Initialize this repository with a README" box (this avoids a conflict with your local repo).
-Next, follow the instructions for pushing an existing repository.
+6. Push your code to your remote fork!

 	For example: